mikelawrence/LED-Relay/README.md

 The current software turns both outputs on when both ACC1 and ACC2 are at +12V but this can easily be changed to two independent outputs each controlled by its own ACC input.
 When either ACC1 off the micro-controller enters a low power state waiting for ACC1 to go back to +12V.
 Note with my current setup ACC2 can never go to +12V without ACC1 also going to +12V.

 ## Status and Testing
-* Rev 2.2 PCB is still in progress.
+* Rev 2.2 PCB has not been ordered or tested.
+Since there is only one simple change and my Rev 2.1 was modified to Rev 2.2 I feel confident Rev 2.2 is ready for use.
   * Added ACC1 connection to PD2 on micro-controller.
 Only PIN2 has full asynchronous edge detection needed for ACC1.
   * You can order parts from Mouser using this [shared BOM](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=7477630473).
 Note LT3014 is not available at Mouser you must get it somewhere else like Digikey.
   * You can order the PCB from OSH Park using this [link](https://oshpark.com/shared_projects/Q2hSPIYz) to OSH Park.
-* Rev 2.1 PCB has been ordered from OSH Park, assembled, and testing is in progress.
+* Rev 2.1 PCB has been ordered from OSH Park, assembled, and tested.
   * Added R12 and R13.
   * Moved ACC connections on micro-controller.
+  * Testing complete after modifying to Rev 2.2.
 * Rev 2.0 PCB.
   * Converted older design to KiCad.
   * Switched from low-side switch to dual high-side switch.